tinakw/dog-volunteer-frontend/README.md

 <img width="1348" alt="Screen Shot 2022-10-20 at 10 36 21 PM" src="https://user-images.githubusercontent.com/110048198/197098201-f88be3a6-9d50-45d9-ae49-8745d57e2829.png">

-The app is hosted on Heroku for (Express) https://dog-volunteer.herokuapp.com and Netlify for (React) https://harmonious-biscochitos-b429e7.netlify.app/ and incorporates the technologies of the MERN-stack:
+The app is hosted on Heroku for (Express) and Netlify for (React)--DEPLOY HERE: https://harmonious-biscochitos-b429e7.netlify.app/ and incorporates the technologies of the MERN-stack:

 MongoDB/Mongoose;
 Express;